lifemapper/lifemapper.github.io/_coll-documentation/sdm-flow.md

 the next version of the API will allow all inputs and parameters to be defined and uploaded at the same time.

-___

-## Multi-species Analyses

-A typical Lifemapper workflow to analyze multi-species data is more complex and flexible.
-Some or all analysis steps can be executed.
-In Lifemapper, multi-species analysis inputs may start with:

- * Species layers.
-These layers can be raster or vector format, and can be predicted (i.e. SDM output projections) or other types of distribution maps.
- * A grid definition.
-This defines the geographic bounding box, geographic projection, and grid cell size and shape
- * A phylogenetic tree.
-This contains a tree in NEXUS format with leaves corresponding to each species layer in the analysis.
- * Environmental layers.
-These layers can be raster or vector format.